Part 1: Some Popular Bars in Madrid

 Metro: Gran Via (Green Line, L5) Plus 5 minutes walk

 This bar was voted the 'Best European Bar 2004' by MTV-Campari.
-They have an extensive cocktail list, and claim to have served drinks to many famous celebrities, including, Ava Gardner, Frank Sinatra, Lana Turner, Gary Cooper, Orson Wells, Yul Brynner and Ernest Hemingway.
+They have an extensive cocktail list, and claim to have served drinks to many famous celebrities, including, Ava Gardner, Frank Sinatra, Lana Turner, Gary Cooper, Orson Welles, Yul Brynner and Ernest Hemingway.
 Today the celebrities still come, in the form of Catherine Zeta Jones, Hugh Grant and Tim Robbins.

-Areia
+Areia Colonial Chillout

 Metro: Chueca (Green Line, L5) Plus 5 minutes walk

 This bar is seriously cool.
-In the heart of Madrid's gay friendly zone of Chueca, it attracts a mixed crowd of very cool people.
+In the heart of Madrid's gay friendly zone of Chueca, it attracts a mixed crowd of cool people.
 Primarily it's a chill out bar and is decorated in sumptuous deep colours in a Moroccan style.
 It's dark and inviting, and the seating is a choice of cushions on the floor, traditional tables and chairs, or if you're lucky, you can grab the four poster bed at the back for you and your friends.

 Personally, I don't feel there's any point trying to have a cheap night in this bar.
 A small beer costs way too much.
 You may as well plump for the cocktails like everyone else does as they're much better value for money.
-Try the mojitos, they are delicious and cost €7.00 before 22:00 (all cocktails have the same price) and €8.00 after 22:00 mojitos and any other cocktail.
-This bar is open every night.
+Try the mojitos, they are delicious.
 At the weekends after 23:00 you may have to queue to get in.

 If you visit the Plaza Santa Ana after about 22:00 be prepared for touts from various bars to approach you.
 They will ask you if you are planning to visit their particular bar and offer you tickets that will get you a free drink.
 They'll offer to accompany you to the bar.
 They're not dangerous, and if you aren't interested, a polite 'no thanks' will suffice.